XamarinUniversity/build2018-labs/lab2/README.md

 3. Change the `IMobileServiceTable<CircleMessage>` **messages** field to be a `IMobileServiceSyncTable<CircleMessage>` instead.
 This is the interface which supports offline synchronization.

-4. Add a new method to the class named `InitalizeTableAsync` which returns a `Task` and takes no parameters.

-5. In the method, check whether **messages** has been initialized (null or not).

-6. If null, we need to do our one-time initialization (per launch).
-First, create a new local variable in the method of type `MobileServiceSQLiteStore`.
-Store it in a variable named **store** and pass it a filename - the instructions here will use "offlinecache.db".

-7. Next, call `DefineTable<CircleMessage>()` on the **store** object to define the shape of the offline table from our model object.

-8. Next, call `client.SyncContext.InitializeStore` passing the **store** object - this will initialize the offline support through an intermediary built-in class named the "SyncContext".

-9. Finally, call `GetSyncTable<CircleMessage>` on the **client** field to retrieve the new synchronization table and assign it to the **messages** field.

 ```csharp
 public sealed class AzureMessageRepository ...
 {